Sbalbp/Pidgin_Translator_Plugin/README.md

 * make

 and the plugin (.so file) will be directly installed to the directory where Pidgin expects it to be (~/.purple/plugins).
-Note that a few commands from the Makefile are run with sudo.

 It will also generate the documentation in the doc folder.